 The 1st State Lithography had its roots in Imperial Russia.
-It was a large printing house founded in 1881 by Theodore Kibbel (Fedor Fyodorovich Kibbel) located at Kronverkskaia and Mir Streets in St. Petersburg, (A.K.A.
-Petrograd).
-In 1917, the Council of People’s Commissars of Labor nationalized the printing house.
-In 1918, the Soviet government named the printing house "1st State Lithography" and thereafter, it underwent a variety of name changes.
-For example, in 1924 it was re-named in honor of Mikhail Pavlovich Tomskii (1880-1936), head of the Soviet trade union and the head of the State Publishing House.
-In the mid-1930s, this workshop became the 24th Lithography Workshop of OGIZ (Association of State Book and Magazine Publishers) and in the 1950s, the name was changed to the Leningrad Offset Printing Plant.
+The St. Petersburg-based printing operation was founded in 1881 by Theodore Kibbel (Fedor Fyodorovich Kibbel’) with just four printing presses.
+By the 1890s, Kibbel had opened a large workshop at 9 Kronverkskaia near the intersection of Mir Street.
+As a hub for the chromolithography production of posters, labels, cartons, and other ephemera; Kibbel ran one of the largest and most versatile printing operations in the Russian Empire.
+In 1917, the Council of People’s Commissars of Labor nationalized the workshop and in 1918, it was reorganized as the 1st State Lithography.
+In 1924, it was named in honor of Mikhail Pavlovich Tomskii (1880-1936) who was the head of the trade union and State Publishing House.
+By the mid-1930s, the 1st State Lithography was reorganized as the 24th Lithography of Ogiz (Association of State Book and Magazine Publishers) and in the late 1940s to early 1950s, its name was changed to the Leningrad Offset Printing Plant.

 Sources & Citations

 Privalov, V. (2021).
 Ulitsy Petrogradskoi storony: Doma i liudi.
 Moskva: LitRes.
 (General information on Fedor Fyodorovich Kibbel and the printing house.
 An eBook)

 Koenker, D. (2005).
 Republic of labor: Russian printers and Soviet socialism, 1918-1930.
 Ithaca: Cornell University Press.
 (PP. 27 to 29, Fedor Kibbel' and history of the printer under nationalization)